 The parton distribution functions (PDFs) can be determined from an analysis of data for deep inelastic lepton-nucleon scattering and for related hard-scattering processes initiated by nucleons; see Refs.
-[46-51] for reviews.
-Table 18.1 highlights some of the processes, where LHC data are playing an increasing role [52], and their primary sensitivity to PDFs.
+[58-64] for reviews.
+Table 18.1 highlights some of the processes and their primary sensitivity to PDFs.
+LHC data are playing an increasing role [65], and new processes are continually being added to the list.
 Fixed-target and collider experiments have complementary kinematic reach (as is shown in Fig. 18.3), which enables the determination of PDFs over a wide range in x and μ^2 .
-As more precise LHC data for W^{\pm} , Z, γ , jet, $b\bar{b}$, $t\bar{t}$ and J/ψ production become available, tighter constraints on the PDFs are expected in a wider kinematic range.
+As more precise LHC data for W^{\pm} , Z, γ , jet, $b\bar{b}$ and $t\bar{t}$ production become available, tighter constraints on the PDFs are expected in a wider kinematic range.
+At present about half the constraint on PDFs comes from LHC data [26], but much of the constraint still comes from structure functions.